Splitlog Church: Move to Indian Territory

 In 1863, the Union Pacific Railroad wanted to cross his land near the river and also build machine shops there.
 Matthias later said that he was paid a fabulous sum for the property.
 White settlers soon realized that the Wyandotte land was too valuable to let it remain in Native American hands and began pressuring the Government for their removal.
 In 1855, they discarded their treaty and tribal rights, to become citizens of the United States, with the same immunities and privileges of white people, including the right to sell their lands.
 Years before, the Wyandottes had given the Senecas 40000 acres of land on the Sandusky River in Ohio.
+The grateful Senecas had promised then to take the Wyandottes in as brothers if they should ever lose their home.
+In 1857, the Senecas delivered on their pledge by transferring 30000 acres of the northern end of the Seneca Reservation in Indian Territory to the Wyandottes.
 The Wyandottes sold their Kansas properties and moved southwest.
 Initially, Matthias Splitlog stayed behind, but soon his friends began writing letters for him to join them in their new homeland.
 He had bought another parcel of land and constructed a new home in 1870.
+The new property was originally named Splitlog Hill, but the name has since been changed to Strawberry Hill.
 By 1874, Matthias had sold most of his property and journeyed to Indian Territory.
+He retained ownership of his home and the surrounding 12 acres in Kansas City until 1888, when he sold it to the Orchard Place Company.
 He found a suitable tract between the Grand River and the Cowskin River, near the present day city of Grove, Oklahoma.
 The property included a large spring that he named Cayuga, in honor of his original tribe.

-Matthias immediately set to work on a variety of building projects.
+Splitlog immediately set to work on a variety of building projects.
 First he constructed a sawmill, then he built a gristmill and a large blacksmith shop.
 He also established a ferry and a general store.
 His building projects employed many local people, paid good wages, and treated the employees well.
 After completing his own home, he built a factory to make buggies, two-seated hacks and coffins.
 He named the growing town Cayuga Springs.
 In 1884, a Cayuga post office was established, with one of Matthias' sons, Joseph, as postmaster.
 Since there were no public schools, Splitlog provided a building and started a subscription school for the community's children.